Jump to content

 That introduction to D&D not only hooked Keith—he thereafter played weekly—but likely heavily influenced the rest of his career.
 Departing Advertising Posters, Keith took a job in November 1982 with the publisher of Dungeons & Dragons, TSR, Inc. As Keith tells of his start with the company: "I didn't like a lot of the art I saw on D&D game products, and the company was in Lake Geneva, Wisconsin, just over the border, so I drove up one day to see if I could do some freelance work.
 Elmore, Jeff Easley, and Tim Truman had all just joined the company, and the art they were working on was fantastic.
 It really blew my mind.
 Jim Roslof, who was the Art Director, hinted that I could join the staff full-time, but I missed the hint.
 A few days later, I called him about a job, and he had just hired somebody else the day before, but he'd keep me in mind.
 The next day, he called back, and had an opening.”
 During a five-year stint, Keith contributed to a wide variety of projects, including for the core of TSR’s product lines: Dragon magazine, Advanced Dungeons & Dragons, Star Frontiers, DragonLance, Forgotten Realms, and Gamma World.

-After TSR, Keith left and pursued a freelance career for seven years, during which he primarily painted book covers for the New York publishing market.
+After leaving TSR, Keith pursued a freelance career for seven years, during which he primarily painted book covers for the New York publishing market.
 Clients include Random House, Bantam and Penguin Books.
-Covers for best selling authors include Terry Goodkind, David Eddings, Anne McCaffrey, Orson Scott Card, and Terry Brooks.
+Covers for best-selling authors include Terry Goodkind, David Eddings, Anne McCaffrey, Orson Scott Card, and Terry Brooks.
 Keith received many accolades and awards during this period from fans and his peers alike.

-In 2000, Keith painted the well-known artwork for the original EverQuest as well as its first three expansion packs.
+In 1999, Keith painted the well-known artwork for the original EverQuest as well as its first three expansion packs: The Ruins of Kunark, The Scars of Velious, and The Shadows of Luclin.
 In painting the box art, he also created the character Firiona Vie, who has since become nearly synonymous with the series, adorning the box for almost every subsequent EverQuest release.

 Prior to his death in 2005, Keith worked on the MMORPG Vanguard: Saga of Heroes.
 Although he passed away before he could create the game’s box art, he did create the game's three 'mascot' characters: Jeric, Eila, and Idara.
 In line with Keith’s hopes, Donato Giancola would take over box art duties.
 The left side of Donato's painting would emulate Keith's personal style, as a tribute to him, transitioning to Donato’s style for the painting’s right side.
 As a further tribute to Keith Parkinson, Donato put a character resembling him into the painting.